ishaanvaish06/HFT-Trie/README.md

 # HFT-Trie
-A Hybrid Indexing Framework for Distributed Log Analytics
+A Hybrid Indexing Framework for Distributed Log Analytics framework